greyscalepress/ioerror-transcripts/2012-12-27-Not-my-department.md

 Well, I feel bad for mentionning his name now.
 Moxie Marlinspike who is a great guy, well, I love the guy, he's fantastic.
 Well, he says part of the problem is, you know I'm paraphrasing, but he says part of the problem is we feel we don't have any agency, we can't do anything about all the bad shit that happens in this world.
 But the reality is we actually do.
 So if you believe, let's take a survey.
-Raise you hand if youn think anonymity is something, and you think is a fundamental right we should all have.
+Raise your hand if you think anonymity is something, and you think is a fundamental right we should all have.

 Now raise your hand if you wanna do something about it.